 Knee replacement surgery consists of two main procedures: Total knee replacement (TKR) in which both sides of your knee joint are replaced with artificial parts (prostheses), and partial (half) knee replacement (PKR) in which only one side of your joint is replaced in a smaller operation.
-The average total knee replacement cost in the US is $49,500.
+The average in the US is $49,500.
 A partial knee replacement generally costs about 10 to 20 percent less than a total knee replacement.
-But there are much more affordable cost alternatives in the European cities such as Turkey, Poland, UK, and Lithuania.
+But there are much more affordable cost alternatives in European cities such as Turkey, Poland, UK, and Lithuania.

 In this article, we will focus on the general facts of total knee replacement surgery, including its candidacy requirements, procedure details, recovery, and outcomes.